John S. MacIntosh, KPMG

 Perspective on High-Quality Teaching from the Cook Prize Winners

-Cathy J. Scott is a Professor of Accounting and Department Chair at Navarro College.
-She transitioned into academia after a 25-year career in the automotive industry.
-Professor Scott has a passion for improving accounting education and has published and spoken on effectively using technology in the classroom, improving online education, and engaging students with active learning.
-She is also the author of a College Accounting textbook, with a career approach focus, and the co-founder of the TeachingAndLearningToolbox.com, a website and blog that links technology to pedagogy as well as provides tips to successfully incorporate technology into courses.
+Cathy is a Professor of Accounting and Department Chair at Navarro College.
+She has a passion for improving accounting education and has published and spoken on effectively using technology in the classroom, improving online education, and engaging students with active learning.
+Cathy is also the author of a College Accounting textbook, with a career approach focus, and the co-founder of the TeachingAndLearningToolbox.com, a website and blog that links technology to pedagogy as well as provides tips to successfully incorporate technology into courses.

 Professor Scott currently serves as the AAA TYC Vice President and Council Member.
-She is also the AAA Southwest Region TLC Co-Coordinator and a board member for Teachers of Accounting at Two-Year Colleges (TACTYC).
-Additionally, she is a proud recipient of the Texas Society of CPA’s Outstanding Accounting Educator Award, the American Accounting Association’s Two-Year College Educator of the Year Award, and Navarro College’s Teaching of Excellence Award.
+She is also a board member for the Teachers of Accounting at Two Year Colleges and the President of the Texas Business and Technology Educators Association.
+She is the proud recipient of the Texas Society of CPA's Outstanding Accounting Educator Award, the Texas Business and Technology Educators Association Post-Secondary Business Teacher of the Year Award, the American Accounting Association's Two-Year College Educator of the Year Award and Navarro College's Teaching of Excellence Award.

 Marc Rubin, AAA President-Elect, Miami University of Ohio, Farmer School of Business